observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 First, let's create a Log Analytics workspace in our resource group.
 Feel free to use either the Azure portal or any other tools for this task.

-Afterward, you can create an Application Insights resource, and be sure to specifically select the just-created Log Analytics workspace as the backing for the new Application Insights resource.
+Afterwards, you can create an Application Insights resource, and make sure to specifically select the just-created Log Analytics workspace as the backing instance for the new Application Insights resource.

 ## OpenTelemetry

-As mentioned there are many ways applications can be instrumented.
-Some require more custom code, some less.
+As mentioned, there are many ways to instrument applications.
+Some require writing more custom code, some less.

 For this workshop, let's use an approach that requires no changes to the application code, as it will come in handy when working with preexisting applications.
 To do so, we will make use of the OpenTelemetry Auto instrumentation for different programming languages and the [Otel Collector](TODO).

 ### Configure Applications

-For other auto-instrumentation, our applications need a small "agent" running alongside the service to be able to gather telemetry data from common logging, metric, and tracing libraries.
+For auto-instrumentation, our applications need a small "agent" running alongside the service to be able to gather telemetry data from common logging, metric, and tracing libraries.

 Let's have a look at the applications.
-Here is a link to the [OpenTelemetry Auto-instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation) and [OpenTelemetry Auto-instrumentation for C#]().
+Here is a link to the [OpenTelemetry Auto-instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation) and [OpenTelemetry Auto-instrumentation for C#](https://opentelemetry.io/docs/instrumentation/net/automatic/).
 Try to adjust the application's Docker file and configs in such a way that we can scrape the logs and send them to the OpenTelemetry collector.

 In case you have issues, you can see how to do it when opening the section below or check out the next section's [branch]().